Sex Questions To Ask

 - Have you ever shared needles or drug using equipment like snorting straws?

 - Are you opposed to using a condom?

 - Are you currently on any form of birth control or contraception?

 We truly believe that the best way to make this situation less awkward and uncomfortable is by getting STD tested together and being honest with each other.
 Sexually transmitted diseases are a serious matter, and many STDs, like herpes, can be transmitted in ways other than having sexual intercourse, so it is important to have ‘for sure’ answers regarding your sexual health.
-Get STD testing with your partner.
+We hope this list of sex questions to ask your partner will be helpful.
+Good luck out there!
+We are always here if you want to Get STD testing with your partner.

 Medically Reviewed by J. Frank Martin JR., MD on October 1, 2018

 Nick Corlis is a writer, marketer, and designer.
 He graduated from Texas State University in San Marcos, Texas, with a degree in Digital Communications.
 Nick is proud to be able to help eliminate the stigma of STD testing through his writing and is always trying to advocate the importance of your sexual health.
 Before STDcheck, his favorite way to develop his writing skills was by accepting various writing jobs in college and maintaining multiple blogs.
 Nick wears many hats here at STDcheck, but specifically enjoys writing accurate, well-researched content that is not only informative and relatable but sometimes also contains memes.
 When not writing, Nick likes to race cars and go-karts, eat Japanese food, and play games on his computer.